potentpwnables/potentpwnables.github.io/_posts/2022-11-21-testing-hypotheses.md

 So, in summary, our approach is to randomly place three dots inside of a city map using the population density as a means to choose where to place those points.
-We’ll do this one thousand times and calculate the Euclidean distance between all three points each time, and then create a graph at the end that shows the distribution of distances.
+We’ll do this one thousand times and calculate the Haversine distance between all three points each time, and then create a graph at the end that shows the distribution of distances.

 ## The Data